emzakit/xcom_anarchyfm/README.md

 </details>

 **3.** **[Download the app](https://github.com/emzakit/xcom_anarchyfm/releases/latest)**,
-unzip it anywhere, **run the exe.** A wizard does the boring bits.
+unzip it wherever, **run the exe.** A setup wizard does the tedious part so you don't have to.

-**4.** Drop your music into the folders it makes for you. **Done.** Go be a menace.
+**4.** Drop your music into the folders it builds for you. **That's it.** Go make some noise.

 <p align="center">
   <img src="assets/img_main_menu.png" alt="The Anarchy Radio FM control panel" width="420">
 </p>

 > **☝️ Coming from v2.2 or earlier?** Turn XCOM's Music volume **back up**
 > (*Options → Audio*).
-Cranking it to 0 was the old workaround for the game's
+Zeroing it out used to be the only fix for the game's
-> soundtrack bleeding through — that's fixed, and muting it now also gags MMS
+> own soundtrack bleeding through — that bug's dead now, and leaving the
-> and any music packs you're running.
-Free your sliders.
+> slider at zero also gags MMS and every music pack you're running.
+Free the sliders.

 ---

 ## 📻 The good bit: Radio Mode

 One button.
-The Avenger tunes into a station and **every track starts at a random point** — as if the broadcast was already running and you just walked in mid-sentence.
+The Avenger tunes into a station, and **every single track drops you in at a random point** — like the broadcast has been running the whole time and you just wandered into the room mid-sentence.

-**Tip:** grab an hour-long **GTA radio station rip** — DJ banter, fake adverts, the lot — and drop it in.
-Every trip back to the ship lands you mid-song, mid-advert, or mid-ramble about legally distinct energy drinks.
+**Try this:** find yourself an hour-long **GTA radio station rip** — DJ banter, fake adverts, all of it — and load it in.
+Every trip back to the ship lands you somewhere new: mid-song, mid-ad break, mid-rant about an energy drink that is legally, definitely, not Monster.

-Alternatively, subscribe to this silly XCOM podcast and enable it under music addons:
+Or subscribe to our own daft little XCOM podcast and switch it on under music addons:

 https://steamcommunity.com/sharedfiles/filedetails/?id=3775888357

-It's fun and gives you a taster of what you can do! *Vigilo Confido.*
+Good fun, and it shows you exactly what this thing can do. *Vigilo Confido.*

 [**→ Radio Mode in full**](https://github.com/emzakit/xcom_anarchyfm/wiki/Features#radio-mode)